dfrho/python-and-js/README.md

-Sure!
-Here is a markdown file summarizing the learning with both JavaScript and Python implementations, along with The Tasks for each task:
+For anyone experienced in both JavaScript and Python, here's a list of algorithms providing some mental dexterity on the differeinces by summarizing the learning with both implementations, along with The Task explanations:

 ```markdown
 # Learning Summary: Python and JavaScript Implementations